labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step2.md

         pass
 ```

-Now, each time a new validator type is defined (like `String` or `PositiveInteger`), it will automatically be added to the `validators` dictionary with its class name as the key.
+Now, every time a new validator type is defined, like `String` or `PositiveInteger`, Python will automatically call the `__init_subclass__()` method.
+This method will then add the new validator subclass to the `validators` dictionary, using the class name as the key.

 Let's test if our code works.
-Create a simple Python script to check the contents of the `validators` dictionary:
+We'll create a simple Python script to check the contents of the `validators` dictionary.
+You can run the following command in the terminal:

 ```bash
 python3 -c "from validate import Validator; print(Validator.validators)"
 ```

-You should see output similar to this, showing all the validator types and their corresponding classes:
+If everything works correctly, you should see output similar to this, showing all the validator types and their corresponding classes:

 ```
 {'Typed': <class 'validate.Typed'>, 'Positive': <class 'validate.Positive'>, 'NonEmpty': <class 'validate.NonEmpty'>, 'String': <class 'validate.String'>, 'Integer': <class 'validate.Integer'>, 'Float': <class 'validate.Float'>, 'PositiveInteger': <class 'validate.PositiveInteger'>, 'PositiveFloat': <class 'validate.PositiveFloat'>, 'NonEmptyString': <class 'validate.NonEmptyString'>}
 ```

-We now have a dictionary containing all of our validator types which we can use in the next step to create our metaclass.
+Now that we have a dictionary containing all of our validator types, we can use it in the next step to create our metaclass.